Nonlinearity and Quantum Metrology in the Double-Morse Potential: Preliminaries

-The double Morse potential has been applied in various physical contexts, such as modeling spin systems~\cite{zaslavskii1984new}, describing intra-molecular inversion~\cite{davis1973analytical}, and characterizing the motion and phase transitions of protons in hydrogen-oxygen bonds in ferroelectrics and solids \cite{matsushita1982note,robertson1981analysis,goryainov2012model}.
+The double-Morse potential has been applied in various physical contexts, such as modeling spin systems~\cite{zaslavskii1984new}, describing intra-molecular inversion~\cite{davis1973analytical}, and characterizing the motion and phase transitions of protons in hydrogen-oxygen bonds in ferroelectrics and solids \cite{matsushita1982note,robertson1981analysis,goryainov2012model}.
 It has also been used to investigate classical dynamics~\cite{carpenter2018dynamics} and chaotic behavior~\cite{berblinger1988double}.
-More recently, quantum wave packet dynamics of the double Morse oscillator have been studied to explore resonance phenomena and wave revivals, with potential applications in quantum information processing and computation \cite{li2013quantum,LI2015208}.
+More recently, quantum wave packet dynamics of the double-Morse oscillator have been studied to explore resonance phenomena and wave revivals, with potential applications in quantum information processing and computation \cite{li2013quantum,LI2015208}.

-While previous work has used the double Morse potential to model and predict experimental results, the inherent quantum features, particularly its nonclassicality and application to quantum sensing, have not been investigated in depth.
+While previous work has used the double-Morse potential to model and predict experimental results, the inherent quantum features, particularly its nonclassicality and application to quantum sensing, have not been investigated in depth.
 Given its anharmonic nature, one can quantify the system's nonlinearity, which is closely linked to nonclassical behavior, by examining its ground state properties \cite{paris2014quantifying}.

-To this end, we consider a single particle of mass $m$ under the influence of the double Morse potential defined in Eq.~\eqref{eqn2}.
+To this end, we consider a single particle of mass $m$ under the influence of the double-Morse potential defined in Eq.~\eqref{eqn2}.
 The position-space wavefunction describes the probability density of finding the particle at a given position $\psi(x)$, which satisfies the time-independent Schr\"{o}dinger equation:

 where $E$ is the energy eigenvalue of the particle corresponding to the state $\psi(x)$.
 To simplify the analysis, we adopt dimensionless variables such that distances and energies are measured in units of $1/\alpha$ and $\hbar^2\alpha^2/(2m)$, respectively.
 Following the approach in Ref.~\cite{konwent1986one}, Eq.~\eqref{eqn3} is non-dimensionalized by introducing the following transformations